What Are Godly Friendships? 10 Qualities to Look Out For

 1. They share your faith

-It can be hard to walk in your faith alone!
-“Do not be yoked together with unbelievers” (2 Corinthians 6:14, NIV) reminds us it’s important to have a shared faith with our closest friends.
-Christian friends will be better equipped to support your walk with God, whether you’re hanging out, studying the Bible, or attending church.
-While we can have deeply fulfilling relationships with our non-Christian friends, we also need to honor our need for Christian friendships.
+It can be hard to walk in our faith alone.
+The Bible warns us: “Do not be yoked together with unbelievers” (2 Corinthians 6:14).
+While we can love, enjoy, and support our non-believing friends, it is equally important to have a community of believers, who we can share our walk with.
+Christian friends are equipped to support us on our walk with God, encouraging us and uplifting us in all that we do together, whether we’re hanging out, studying the Bible together, or encouraging each other at church.
+While we can have deeply fulfilling relationships with our non-Christian friends, we also need to honor our need for authentic Christian friendships.

 Scripture: